Death Before Dishonor (2024): Storylines

 The event will feature professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
-Storylines were produced on ROH's weekly streaming series on their Honor Club service, as well as the programming of sister promotion All Elite Wrestling (AEW); including weekly television series Dynamite, Rampage and Collision, and via promotional videos on both the ROH and AEW YouTube channels and social media platforms.
+Storylines were produced on ROH's weekly series ROH Honor Club TV on their Honor Club service, as well as the programming of sister promotion All Elite Wrestling (AEW); including weekly television series Dynamite, Rampage and Collision, and via promotional videos on both the ROH and AEW YouTube channels and social media platforms.

-Queen Aminata and Red Velvet had been feuding with ROH Women's World Champion Athena and ROH Women's World Television Champion Billie Starkz for the past several months, starting when Starkz defeated Aminata at Supercard of Honor in March to become the inaugural ROH Women's World Television Champion.
-The following week, Athena and Red Velvet had a match for the ROH Women's World Championship at AEW Battle of the Belts X, where Athena was victorious thanks to the interference by Starks.
+Queen Aminata and Red Velvet had been feuding with ROH Women's World Champion Athena and ROH Women's World Television Champion Billie Starkz for the past several months, starting when Starkz defeated Aminata at Supercard of Honor in March to become the inaugural women's TV champion.
+In the end of their tournament final match, Starkz faked a neck injury that allowed her to win the title.
+The following week, Athena and Red Velvet had a match for the ROH Women's World Championship at AEW Battle of the Belts X, where Athena was victorious thanks to interference by Starkz.
 After the match, Athena and Starkz jumped Velvet before Aminata came down for the save.
-For the next few months, Aminata and Velvet continued to prevent Athena and Starkz from doing more damage to their opponents after their matches, with the latter two doing all they can to avoid defending their titles against the two.
+For the next few months, Aminata and Velvet continued to prevent Athena and Starkz from doing more damage to their opponents after their matches, as the latter pair did all they can to avoid defending their titles against the two.
 Athena even claimed to have an ankle injury that would take her out of action for several months.
-However, on the July 4 episode of ROH Wrestling, Aminata and Velvet confronted Athena and Starkz to announce that they will respectively challenge them for the world and television titles at Death Before Dishonor.
+However, on the July 4 episode of ROH Honor Club TV, Aminata and Velvet confronted Athena and Starkz to announce that they will respectively challenge them for the world and television titles at Death Before Dishonor.

-On the July 13 episode of AEW Collision, Roderick Strong defeated Dalton Castle to become the number one Contender for the ROH World Championship, earning a match against champion Mark Briscoe at Death Before Dishonor.
+On the July 13 episode of AEW Collision, Roderick Strong defeated Dalton Castle to become the number one contender for the ROH World Championship, earning a match against champion Mark Briscoe at Death Before Dishonor.